 Products are designed and developed to sell in the markets.
 Solutions for different problems that people face are actually disguised with a physical and non-physical form by marketers, which is called a product or service.
 These products are offered in the markets via different channels to try to persuade the customers to buy them by showing the benefits products will provide.
-If such offering is made via Facebook, it is called Facebook Marketing.
+If such an offering is made via Facebook, it is called Facebook Marketing.

 When there is less competition in the market, it is very easy for a marketer to have the product sold out.
 But whenever there are many sellers, marketers need to make the concrete and holistic Marketing Strategy for the product.